UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 ## Recall commands

 You can recycle commands that you have typed earlier, which saves you a lot of time.
-After you have typed in a few commands, use the arrow-up and arrow-down keys.
-You can also edit previous commands by using the following keys: Backspace, Delete, arrow-left, arrow-right and of course all alphanumerical keys.
+After you have typed in a few commands, use the arrow-up and arrow-down keys to see previous commands.
+Execute a previous command by pressing Enter.
+You can also edit previous commands if you need to run a command which is only slightly different.

 ## Command completion

 If you type enough characters of a command or a filename to help the system identify what you mean, you can press tab to let the system finish the command or filename or foldername.
 This will also save you a lot of time.
 To test go 1 directory up: `cd ..`.
 Type: `cd my` and press the tab key.
 The system will automatically add the letters `dir` as there are not other options.
 However, there are two folders that start with `mydir` (`mydir` and `mydir2`).
 If you want to go to `mydir2`, simply add `2` and press enter.

 Navigate to `mydir3` from `cd ~` as follows:
 `cd my` tab key `2/my` tab key and enter.
 When you have practiced a bit, this will become an automatism.